SMAE123/Group_CI536/README.md

 # Responsibilities
 // Not decided yet!

-Salma Elkaramany -
+Salma Elkaramany - Design and layout of website

 Zakariaa Hmamou -

-Rachel Ives -
+Rachel Ives - Design and layout of website

-Ahmed Omar -
+Ahmed Omar - Intro for report description and reasoning

-Elio Leka -
+Elio Leka - Logo and site name

-Billal Maqsoudi -
+Billal Maqsoudi - Features and requirements